koorchik/js-validator-livr/README.md

 # CLASS METHODS

+## new LIVR.Validator(livr, isAutoTrim);
+Contructor creates validator objects. livr - validations rules.
+Rules description is available here - https://github.com/koorchik/LIVR

+isAutoTrim - asks validator to trim all values before validation.
+Output will be also trimmed. if isAutoTrim is undefined(or null) than defaultAutoTrim value will be used.

 ## LIVR.Validator.registerDefaultRules({"rule_name": ruleBuilder })
 ruleBuilder - is a function reference which will be called for building single rule validator.